tangro/tangro-actions-template/README.md

 A GitHub Action template for tangro GitHub actions.
 It has the build step, the workflow and some dependencies pre-configured.

+# Using this template

+a) Either go to [the repository](https://github.com/tangro/tangro-actions-template) and click on [Use this template](https://github.com/tangro/tangro-actions-template/generate)
+b) Or go to [create new tangro repo](https://github.com/organizations/tangro/repositories/new) or [create new user repo](https://github.com/new) and then select the `tangro/tangro-action-template` from the _Repository templaet_ list.

 # Development

 Create a new repository and copy the contents of this template repository to the new repository.
 Do not forget the `.github` folder it may be hidden on your machine.